RSS

 Somewhat Overpriced:

-• or the seller has left room for negotiating.
+• Or the seller has left room for negotiating.

 Priced Correctly at Market Value: